Partner Referral System

 Low Time

-RIA would potentially spend time sending leads for a chance at extra income, but not if if took much time.
+An RIA would potentially spend time sending leads for a chance at extra income, but not if the process was too time-intensive.
 Still, the more information Amplify had about incoming leads, the greater the chance of closing the deal.
-I needed to design the interface in a way that helped RIA's to feel like their time was being spent efficiently.
+I needed to design an interface that helped RIA's understand the payoff and spend their time efficiently.

-RIA would potentially spend time sending leads for a chance at extra income, but not if if took much time.
+An RIA would potentially spend time sending leads for a chance at extra income, but not if the process was too time-intensive.
 Still, the more information Amplify had about incoming leads, the greater the chance of closing the deal.
-I needed to design the interface in a way that helped RIA's to feel like their time was being spent efficiently.
+I needed to design an interface that helped RIA's understand the payoff and spend their time efficiently.

 Concentric Target Model